Dr. Ambedkar Government Law College, Chennai: Admission

 At present, the admissions are made through Tamil Nadu Dr. Ambedkar Law University.
 It enrolls 562 students every year.

 Academics

 In the early seventies, the college was upgraded into a post-graduate institution with the introduction of M.L. courses.
 It primarily offers 5-year integrated B.A., B.L. and 3-year B.G.L. under-graduate programmes.

-From 1973 to 1974, the Tamil Language has also been made as a medium of instruction in Law as part of a government policy to introduce Tamil as official language at all levels in the state.
+From 1973 to 1974, the Tamil Language has also been made as a medium of instruction in Law as part of a government policy to introduce Tamil as the official language at all levels in the state.

 With a view to upgrading the standards of legal education, B.A.B.L., (Hons) course was initially introduced in the college from the academic year 2002–2003.
 But the same was shifted to the Tamil Nadu Dr. Ambedkar Law University with effect from the academic year 2006–2007.

 Campus

 Until 2015, the Madras Law College was located within the campus of High Court of Madras.
 Its building structure being very similar to the High Court structures, popularly, many South-Indian movies have been known to portray the Law college structures as Court halls wherever the movie required a court room scenes.
 The Primary structure of the old campus, designed by English architect Henry Irwin, is a classic example of Indo-Saracenic Architectural style.
 It used to house most of the Administrative sections of the college and the Moot Hall.
 The Library was housed in a newer building built around 2008 and more classrooms were also added with additional blocks.
 The old campus had many other old structures and tombs.
 The college used to have a large sports ground adjacent to it in the early 1990s, which was eventually taken over for accommodating the High Court structures and turned into a car parking facility.

 In 2018, the Campus was split into two and moved to two different premises outside the Chennai City limits.
 The decision to shift the campus was made after the discovery of core damages to the primary structure of the college building owing to the Metro Rail construction work around 2015.
 Presently, the campus at Pudupakkam Village, Chengalpet taluk of Kancheepuram district, accommodates 1,205 students who study five-year law courses.
 The campus at Pattaraiperumbudur Village, Thiruvallur District, accommodates 1,123 students who study three-year law courses.